LunchMunchy/lunchmunchy.github.io/_posts/2022-09-10-kubernetes-a-beginning.md

 # 💤 TL;DR
 Kubernetes **orchestrates containerized applications**.

-`Lots of pieces of code + Placed across differnt machines + Conductor managing the machines.`
+`Lots of pieces of code + Placed across differnt machines + Conductor managing the machines`

 Think literal conductor, like an orchestra.